kabelwerk/sdk-react-native/README.md

 The SDK builds on top of (and includes as a dependency) the [Kabelwerk SDK for JavaScript](https://docs.kabelwerk.io/js/).

+## Documentation

+Documentation — including API reference and code examples — can be found at [docs.kabelwerk.io](https://docs.kabelwerk.io/react-native/).

 ## Contributing

 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) if you have found a bug or if you want to setup the project locally.